-- 100% authenticity of the MIS data is not being checked regularly. - Some schools are located in hilly regions and due to difficult geographical conditions.
-Therefore, few of the schools which are located in hilly areas, are using firewood for preparing Mid Day Meal which affects the environment adversely. - Providing vegetables everyday to the children particularly in remote areas and where enrolment is below 10, is so challenging. - Non-availability of CBS branches in remote areas.
+- 100% authenticity of the MIS data is not being checked regularly. - Some schools are located in hilly regions and LPG connections cannot be provided in these inaccessible hilly terrains, hence firewood is being used while preparing meal at school which affects the environment adversely. - Providing vegetables everyday to the children specifically in hilly terrains and facing many problems while supplying it into those schools where enrolment is below the norms. - Non-availability of C.B.S branches at inaccessible or far flung areas.